Choosing a deaf-friendly school in Scotland

 - Search on the internet – look at each school’s website, order or download the prospectus, and contact the school for more information.

-- Read individual school inspection reports for Scotland.
+- Read individual school inspection reports.

 - Ask other parents about schools in your area.